BroughtonDr/Measures-in-Epidemiology-RR-RD-OR-NNT-IRR-IRD/README.md

 # 📊 Measures of Association in Epidemiology
 ### RR · RD · OR · NNT · IRR · IRD
 **Tutorial Series: Epidemiology with Python**
-*Desy Nuryunarsih — Research Fellow, University of St Andrews*
+*Desy Nuryunarsih — Researcher, University of St Andrews*

 ---